-Lecturer - Captain T. Moreau, BEng, MScA
+Lecturer - Captain T. Moreau, Beng, MASc

-The department offers BSc programs in Mathematics and Computer Science at the honours level, and at the major and minor levels in Mathematics or in Computer Science.
-Courses supporting these programs for students completing their second year in May 2002 are given in the following lists.
-The program requirements are summarized below the lists.
-For students starting an honours program in Mathematics and Computer Science, or a major in Mathematics or a major in Computer Science, see tables I, II or III below.
+The department offers BSc programs in Mathematics and Computer Science at the honours level, and at the major level in Mathematics or in Computer Science.
+Courses prescribed for these programs are given in tables I, II, and III below.